 - We encourage the provision of an abstract with the submission.

-All articles must be submitted via e-mail to email@example.com, and should be attached as a Word or plain text document.
-Additionally, as far as practicable, we encourage being sent a hardcopy of the submission, at the following address and regret that manuscripts cannot be returned:
+All articles must be submitted via e-mail to firstname.lastname@example.org and should be attached as a Word or plain text document.

 Editing and Editorial Policy